CSI-KJSCE/CSI-KJSCEOfficial/README.md

 ### Known issues:
 - Too much memory consumption (Upto 130MB)
-- Firebase notification drops when device is in background
+- ~~Firebase notification drops when device is in background~~ fixed in v0.1.3
 - NotificationActivity: Clicking ith notification item affects (n-i)th item as well

 ### How to contribute: